- Course Number:

 - Special Fee:

-Course DescriptionCovers issues and procedures regarding stops, frisks, searches and seizures.
-The Fourth Amendment of the United States Constitution and Article 1, Section 9 of the Oregon State Constitution are discussed.
-Topics include stops, arrests, privacy issues, search warrants and warrantless searches and seizures.
-Case law, current events and statutory law from the Criminal Code of Oregon are reviewed.
-Prerequisites: CJA 111 and CJA 112 and WR 121.
+Course DescriptionCovers issues and procedures regarding stops, frisks, searches, and seizures.
+Reviews the Fourth Amendment of the United States Constitution and Article 1, Section 9 of the Oregon State Constitution.
+Includes stops, arrests, privacy issues, search warrants and warrantless searches, and seizures.
+Reviews case law, current events and statutory law from the Criminal Code of Oregon.
+Prerequisites: WR 121.
+Recommended: CJA 112.
 Audit available.

 Addendum to Course Description